marcelotduarte/cx_Freeze/doc/src/faq.rst

 encountering a recursion error when trying to compute the list of dependencies, or the `lib` folder of the frozen application containing many unnecessary packages.
-In this case, you may want to use **cx_Freeze** in a virtualenv.
-Alternatively, the `setup_script` also offers the :option:`excludes` option to explicitly exclude dependencies which would otherwise be included.
+In this case, use **cx_Freeze** in a virtualenv.
+Alternatively, the `setup_script` also offers the :option:`excludes` option to explicitly exclude dependencies that would otherwise be included.

 Specifying modules and packages
 -------------------------------

 The definitions of modules and packages are different.
-See python documentation.
+See Python documentation.

 * :pythondocs:`Modules <tutorial/modules.html>`.
 * :pythondocs:`Packages <tutorial/modules.html#packages>`.